aaronroggia/portfolio/README.md

-# Please click the links below to view examples of my analyses with Python:
+# Please click the links below to view examples of the kind of work I can do for you with Python:

 ## [Ensemble Time Series Forecast of Revenue](https://github.com/aaronroggia/portfolio/blob/main/Ensemble%20Time%20Series%20Forecasting.ipynb)
 ![Ensemble Time Series](https://user-images.githubusercontent.com/109747071/189397995-0aefac78-5a74-4720-8be5-3a74af3ba9ca.png)